|Chief Victorio a.k.a.|

 The United States Civil War Center: Thousands of links, including Native Americans.

-Bill's Aboriginal links-Provides a listing of international native sites.
+Bill's Aboriginal links-Provides a listing of international Native American sites.
 Excellent

 Early Native Americans Texas Maps

 The 442nd Infantry Regiment

 Fort Clark, Texas